sympower/dt-data-load-tool/docs/website/docs/general-usage/credentials/complex_types.md

 #### Defaults

-If configuration is not provided, `dlt` uses the default AWS credentials (from `.aws/credentials`) as present on the machine:
+If configuration is not provided, `data_load_tool` uses the default AWS credentials (from `.aws/credentials`) as present on the machine:

 - It works by creating an instance of a botocore Session.
 - If `profile_name` is specified, the credentials for that profile are used.
 If not, the default profile is used.